Drafter

 Those improvements and new construction activated by the city of Bellevue's Grand Connection Crossing are not assumed to occur at the same level without additional financing tools dependent on King County's participation in the tax increment area.

-City of Bellevue staff have provided King County with assurances that the tax increment area can be successfully enacted with safeguards for county taxpayers, limitations on apportioning voter-approved King County levies, and caps on the longevity of the tax increment area.
+City of Bellevue staff have provided King County with assurances that the tax increment area can be successfully enacted with safeguards for county taxpayers, including:

 BE IT ORDAINED BY THE COUNCIL OF KING COUNTY: